 Daniel Parker is the assistant director of special education at the Wisconsin Department of Public Instruction and the Board’s liaison with the Department of Public Instruction.

 Nathan is the sibling of a person with disabilities, a Partners in Policymaking graduate, and a longtime advocate for people with disabilities.
-Nathan works as a Disability Benefit Specialist with Outagamie County and Valley Packaging Industries.
-He represents non-profit service providers on the board.
+Nathan works as a Vocational Rehabilitation Specialist at the Division of Vocational Rehabilitation

 Kelly is a self-advocate from Mukwonago.
 She is also a Partners in Policymaking alumni.
 “I learned different experiences from Partners in Policymaking and heard lots of different stories from parents about helping their child with a disability going through difficult times.
 I applied to the board because I want to be speak up for myself and for others with disabilities.
 I also want to see services expanded in rural ares around the state.”